 Let's break down exactly what is going on in the code snippet above:

-First, we import a function called run_inprocess_conda_command (aliased to run here) that allows us to run a command using the current running process.
-This ends up being much more efficient and quicker than running this test as a subprocess.
+First, we rely on a fixture (conda_cli) that allows us to run a command using the current running process.
+This is much more efficient and quicker than running CLI tests via subprocesses.